 - 1. Phrases

 - 2. Clauses

-- a.
-Independent
+- 2a.
+Independent Clauses

-- b.
-Dependent
+- 2b.
+Dependent Clauses

 - 3. Coordinating Conjunctions and Compound Sentences

 - 4. Subordinating Conjunctions and Complex Sentences

 1. Phrases

 English sentences are composed of clauses and phrases.
 Understanding how these two units of information work and how to differentiate between them is really important because they're each essential elements of clear, comprehensible sentences.